-Media coverage of the lawsuit can be found at The Hill, Forbes, Newsweek, and other national outlets.
+Media coverage of the lawsuit can be found at The Hill, Forbes, Newsweek, and Courthouse News.

 ECBAWM attorneys Matthew Brinckerhoff, Jonathan S. Abady, Sam Shapiro, and Marissa Benavides represent the clients together with Free Speech for People and Mehri & Skallet, PLLC.